digitranslab/fwego/docs/technical/permissions-guide.md

 # 🔐 Permissions system guide

-The permission system is used to control access to resources or functionality within Baserow.
+The permission system is used to control access to resources or functionality within Fwego.
 It determines who is allowed to perform certain operations or access certain data.

 The permission system is pluggable and allows for the easy addition or replacement of different components that handle the authorization of user operations.
-It provides flexibility and modularity in the way that access to resources or functionality is controlled within Baserow.
+It provides flexibility and modularity in the way that access to resources or functionality is controlled within Fwego.

 This allows for different authorization strategies to be easily implemented and swapped out as needed without having to make significant changes to the overall code.